-CIB (rated by Moody's at Caa2 domestic currency deposit rating and E Financial Strength Rating on a global scale)
+CIB (rated by Moody's at B3 local currency deposit rating)

 CIB was founded in 1975 as a joint venture bank by the state-controlled National Bank of Egypt (NBE) and the Chase Manhattan Bank.
 Since its inception, CIB has been run independently from NBE, while its impressive performance and management strength is in part a legacy of its former association with Chase.
-The bank is Egypt's leading private sector company with 153 branches and over 500 ATMs.
+The bank is Egypt's leading private sector company with 194 branches and over 800 ATMs.
 It serves 700 corporate and 400 small and medium sized enterprises, as well as 500,000 retail clients.